 At one-time, print media dominated the public relations industry, with the main goal being to secure client coverage in print magazines and newspapers.
 During this time, publicists’ main focus was on brand awareness.
 Publicists relied on editorial calendars and would pitch the press with timely angles and newsworthy announcements in hopes of getting picked up by an editor.
 This often included “desk side” visits to big publishers in metropolitan areas like New York City and Los Angeles where publicists would pitch to editors in person.
 The goal was always the same: get your client featured in a major print publication, increase brand awareness, and your job was done.

 As you’re probably already aware, print is no longer a major player, with most top-tier magazines and newspapers announcing the end of print editions.
 If popular publications like Teen Vogue and The Gannett News Group are being forced to cut print elements out of their businesses, it’s safe to say that print is on its way out.
 This major change has forced PR agencies to switch their focus to digital, essentially transforming the entire industry.
 Because of this switch, these days PR agencies do much more than just build brand awareness and secure placements in magazines and newspapers.

-Today, PR professionals are tech-savvy and trend-focused and thrive in a fast-paced environment, working with editors from digital publications and different types of influencers from Instagram and YouTube.
+Today, a public relations professional is tech-savvy and trend-focused and thrives in a fast-paced environment, working with editors from digital publications and different types of influencers from Instagram and YouTube.
 This digital immersion has expanded the PR toolbox, giving PR professionals the ability to measure performance and navigate tools like Google Analytics to see how their online placements are driving results.
 The bottom line?
-Modern-day PR no longer requires wearing one hat, but several every day!
+Modern-day PR no longer requires wearing one hat, but several every day.
 If there’s one thing that’s certain in the world of PR, it’s that no day is the same.

 Now that you have a little background on the PR industry as a whole let’s dive into the specifics of what a public relations firm does and its many roles.

 The Role of a Public Relations Firm